Offord Cluny: Transport

 It is 3 mi from Offord Cluny to the railway station at Huntingdon, which is on the East Coast Main Line, where regular services run south to St Neots and London, and north to Peterborough.

+The village previously featured a railway station, see Offord and Buckden railway station, however this closed in February 1959.

 Religious sites

 The Church of All Saints is a Grade II* Listed building; it consists of a chancel, nave, north aisle, south aisle, west tower and south porch.
 The church is mentioned in the Domesday Book but nothing from that period remains.
 The nave and the aisles either side were originally built in the late 13th century; the nave was rebuilt in the 16th century.
 The tower was built in the 15th century and has four bells. the current chancel was built in 1726.
 The benefice of St Peters, Offord D'Arcy and of All Saints, Offord Cluny, were united in 1923.
 The church has a stained glass window dedicated to the Pathfinders.
 There is a "broken" war memorial.

 Historical documents relating to Offord Cluny, including Church of England parish registers, maps and photographs, are held by Cambridgeshire Archives and Local Studies at the County Record Office Huntingdon.